+Friday, May 18, 2018 Date: Time: 6:30 p.m., Swiss time Place: Offices of Transocean Ltd. Turmstrasse 30 CH-6312 Steinhausen, Switzerland

+Record Date: April 30, 2018

+Voting:

-Date: Friday, May 18, 2018 Time: 6:30 p.m., Swiss time Place: Offices of Transocean Ltd. Turmstrasse 30 CH-6312 Steinhausen, Switzerland Record Date: April 30, 2018 Voting: Shareholders registered in our share register on the record date have the right to attend the 2018 Annual General Meeting and vote their shares.
+Shareholders registered in our share register on the record date have the right to attend the 2018 Annual General Meeting and vote their shares.
 Such shareholders may designate proxies to vote their shares by submitting their proxy electronically over the internet, or, if they request that the proxy materials be mailed to them, by completing, signing and returning the proxy card enclosed with those materials.
 Please review the voting instructions in the proxy statement for each of these methods.
-Shareholders who hold their shares in the name of a bank, broker or other nominee should follow the instructions provided by their bank, broker or nominee for voting their shares, including whether they may submit voting instructions by mail, telephone or over the internet.
-Materials: Our proxy statement and 2017 Annual Report are available at: www.deepwater.com by selecting Financial Reports/Annual and Quarterly Reports in the dropdown of the Investors section.
+Shareholders who hold their shares in the name of a bank broker or other namines should follow the instructions provided by their shares in the name of a bank, broker or other nominee should follow the instructions provided by their bank, broker or nominee for voting their shares, including whether they may submit voting instructions by mail, telephone or over the internet.